nicholas-myers/react-shopping-cart/README.md

 </Route>
 ```

-- After refactoring you'll notice a few errors...
+x- After refactoring you'll notice a few errors...
 Don't worry we'll clean those up shortly!

 **STEP 4 - Consuming data with ProductContext**

-- Now that our `ProductContext` is now providing data we can finally consume it!
+x- Now that our `ProductContext` is now providing data we can finally consume it!
 To do so let's head over to our `Products` component and import the `useContext` hook as well as our `ProductContext`.

-- In the component, call the `useContext` hook and pass in the context object we want to use into it.
+x- In the component, call the `useContext` hook and pass in the context object we want to use into it.

-- When we do this, `useContext` is going to return value passed by our `ProductContext` Provider `value` prop.
+x- When we do this, `useContext` is going to return value passed by our `ProductContext` Provider `value` prop.
 In our case we're getting back an object with two properties.
 A `products` property and a `addItem` property.
 We can go ahead and destructure those.

 ```js
 const { products, addItem } = useContext(ProductContext);